Emmanue1-hub/test/README.md

 It connects to a Wi-Fi network (WPA/WPA2), and creates a random client ID, then posts an announcement ("hello I'm here") on ["test.mosquitto.org"](https://test.mosquitto.org/) through port 1883.
 It also can be connected to an open or WEP network.

 With an MQTT broker, you can check to see if it is functioning properly by entering the IP address of the BomberCart, which is shown on the serial monitor, and the port, from which you can view the message transmitted in the broker.

+1. Get the tracks of the card which is going to be spoofed (You can follow the steps available in the MagSpoof Wiki to do it)
+2. Get Mosquitto in your PC.
+3. Connect the MagSpoof coil antenna to the BomberCat.
+4. Add your Wifi network and password in the arduino_secrets.h
+5. Upload it and open the Serial monitor.
+7. Get a connection to the topic "Mag": this can be done by opening a terminal and going through it to the directory where mosquitto was installed.

+   		The command used should be something like: cd C:\Program Files\mosquitto

+9. To send the tracks, copy and paste the following command:

+  		mosquitto_pub -h test.mosquitto.org -t "Mag" -m "%B123456781234567^LASTNAME/FIRST^YYMMSSSDDDDDDDDDDDDDDDDDDDDDDDDD?;123456781234567=112220100000000000000?"

+9. The MagSpoof should have began.

+Given this example uses an MQTT Broker, this give us the possibility to send the tracks to one BomberCat since any place.

 ## MagSpoof CSV Attack.